blackstrype/quarkus-microservices-training/labs/smart_city_keycloak_setup_instructions.md

 3.  **Create the User used for creating train stops**

+    - Make sure you are in the "smart-city" realm.
     - In the left-hand menu, click "Users".
     - Click "Add user".
-    - Create a new user (e.g., `operator`).
+    - Provide a username (e.g., `operator`).
+    - Click "Join Groups", select the "train-line-operators" group, and click "Join".
     - Navigate to the "Credentials" tab and set a password.
 Disable "Temporary" to prevent the user from being forced to change the password on their first login.
-    - Navigate to the "Role Mappings" tab, assign role, and filter by clients 'train-line-service' and assign the `train-operator` role.

 4.  **Test the Bearer Token request using curl**